ccarrero-sf/cortex_agents_summit/README.md

 [This guide: Getting Started with Cortex Agents and Slack](https://quickstarts.snowflake.com/guide/integrate_snowflake_cortex_agents_with_slack/index.html?index=..%2F..index#0) provides instructions to integrate Cortex Agents with Slack.
 We are going to debrief it here step by step for the Tools you have created in this hands-on lab.

-Follow the instructions from [this repository](https://github.com/ccarrero-sf/cortex_agents_summit_slack)
+Follow the instructions from [this repository](https://github.com/ccarrero-sf/cortex_agents_summit_slack) to continue with this lab

 ## Step 9: Optional - Setup Cortex Agents Demo Env

 [Cortex Agents in Snowflake](https://github.com/michaelgorkow/snowflake_cortex_agents_demo/) is an excellent Git repository developed by **Michael Gorkow** that using GIT integration provides an automatic setup to develop several use cases.
 It will automatically create a Streamlit App where you can select what tools you want to use.

-It also include several use cases for you to try.
-After running this HOL where you should have an understanding or how to use the different tools and APIs, this is a great Demo to run.
+It also includes several use cases for you to try.
+After running this HOL where you should have an understanding of how to use the different tools and APIs, this is a great Demo to run.